 By Bertha from Edmonton, AB

 You most certainly can but they need to be mashed first.
 Stir in a tad bit of lemon juice (not too much or they'll be too watery) and freeze in individual freezer bags with air removed.
-I do this whenever they are on sale and they stay in good condition for about three or four months.
-They're great to use for sandwiches, salad dressing, dip and even mixing with a fresh avocado for guacamole.

 Can you freeze avocados, and if so how?